brianmueller/cssi-curriculum/_lessons/jQuery/3-demo-webpage.md

 ---
   layout: post
-  title: 3-demo-webpage
+  title: jquery Intro Lab
-  language:
+  language: jquery
 ---
+# TODO - Link to Lab

 #  Day 3: Code Along - Jquery

 Fork this lab, clone it to your local computer and open up the files!

 You will see an `.html` file and a `.css` file with some code in it.
 You should also see an empty `.js` file.
 This is where you will be adding your code throughout the lesson.
 Open the `posters.html` file in your browser and remember to refresh it whenever you save some new code to `script.js`